kshen3778/seqenv/README.md

 Assign environment ontology (EnvO) terms to short DNA sequences.
 More information at: http://environments.hcmr.gr/seqenv.html

 ### Installing
-To install `seqenv` onto your machine, use the python package manager:
+~To install `seqenv` onto your machine, use the python package manager:~

     $ pip install seqenv

-You might be installing this onto a computer server which you don't own and thus don't have sufficient privileges.
-In that case you can install everything in your home directory like this:
+---You might be installing this onto a computer server which you don't own and thus don't have sufficient privileges.
+In that case you can install everything in your home directory like this:---

     $ pip install --user seqenv